alerner1/AR-Environment-Skeleton/README.md

 - Teacher#tenure uses the AR-provided Teacher#years_of_experience but I implemented the logic to check if it was > 5 and return true or false accordingly.

+# Deliverables 1 part 2

+Add these deliverables:
+- A Student belongs to a Teacher
+- Student#teacher should return the teacher that student belongs to
+- Teacher#students should return a list of all the students that belong to this teacher (edited)

 # Deliverables 1